 2. Do they have a mobile solution?

-You should be able to see your performance on mobile separately from your performance on other devices, so you can hone your mobile strategy with accurate data.
+You should be able to see your performance on mobile separately from your performance on other devices so that you can hone your mobile strategy with accurate data.

 3. Is their booking engine flexible enough for your hotel’s needs?

 If Your Direct Booking Engine has its vacation rental marketing in order, it should:

 - Display all the languages that your guests speak

 - Prominently display your hotel’s logo